AVR is 8 bit microcontroller. All its ports are 8 bit wide. Every port

 - to make port a as input with pull-ups enabled and read data from port a

-DDRA = 0x00; //make port a as input PORTA = 0xFF; //enable all pull-ups y = PINA; //read data from port a pins
+DDRA = 0x00; //make port a as input PORTA = 0xFF; //enable all pull-ups y = PINA; //read data from port a pins - to make port b as tri stated input

-DDRB = 0x00; //make port b as input PORTB = 0x00; //disable pull-ups and make it tri state
+DDRB = 0x00; //make port b as input PORTB = 0x00; //disable pull-ups and make it tri state - to make lower nibble of port a as output, higher nibble as input with pull-ups enabled

 DDRA = 0x0F; //lower nib> output, higher nib> input PORTA = 0xF0; //lower nib> set output pins to 0, //higher nib> enable pull-ups